Embedding Existing JavaScript Components in Uno Platform - Part 2

 0. Before starting

-📝 To reproduce the code in this article, you must prepare development environment using Uno's Getting Started article.
+📝 To reproduce the code in this article, you must prepare a development environment using Uno's Getting Started article.

 1. Create the projects